Developer Guide

 GradPad stalls certain commands that erase data so that users can provide confirmation as to

 whether or not they wish to proceed with the commands.
-This feature relies heavily on each commands’ requiresStall()
+This feature relies heavily on each commands’ requiresStall() method.

 This is the general flow of logic when handling commands: